 - Government procurement fraud cases under the False Claims Act are predicated under the simple statement of certification

-- You must show proof of actions of good faith to successful initiate your contractor defense to procurement fraud.
+- You must show proof of actions of good faith to successfully initiate your contractor defense to procurement fraud.

 28 USC 2514: “A claim against the United States shall be forfeited to the United States by any person who corruptly practices or attempts to practice any fraud against the United States in the proof, statement, establishment, or allowance thereof.”